About this report

 Scope of this report

 The scope of this report is TenneT B.V. and the subsidiaries in which it has a controlling interest (generally speaking a voting interest of over 50%).
 For example, our 50% stake in BritNed and BritNed’s activities are not included in our results.
-This integrated report covers the full year 2017, i.e. 1 January 2017 to 31 December 2017.
-TenneT’s integrated annual report 2017 was published on 23 February 2018 and is available online.
+This integrated report covers the full year 2018, i.e. 1 January 2018 to 31 December 2018.
+TenneT’s Integrated Annual Report 2018 was published on 21 February 2019 and is available online.

-Since 2017, our non-financial qualitative and quantitative information is prepared according to the Global Reporting Initiative (GRI) Standards, following the in-accordance option: ‘Core’.
+Our non-financial qualitative and quantitative information is prepared according to the Global Reporting Initiative (GRI) Standards, following the in-accordance option: ‘Core’.
 We also adhere to the sector guidelines for our industry (G4 sector disclosures - electric utilities).
+For more information, refer to the reporting guidance document on our corporate website.

-The GRI Index table, as included on our corporate website, shows which GRI aspects are material to TenneT and refers to those sections in the report describing this aspect.
+The GRI context index, as included on our corporate website, shows which GRI aspects are material to TenneT and refers to those sections in the report describing this aspect.
 In addition, and in accordance with the policy on state-owned companies (Nota Deelnemingenbeleid Rijksoverheid 2013), TenneT complies with the Dutch Corporate Governance Code, as laid down in the Corporate Governance section of this report.

 This report is also a Communication on Progress, i.e. an update on how we implement the 10 principles of the United Nations Global Compact (UNGC).
 We have endorsed these principles since 2015, not just to underline our own commitment, but also to drive CSR performance in the value chain.
 The UNGC principles are the basis of our TenneT supplier code of conduct and mandatory for all suppliers.
 New suppliers who do not meet our standards during factory audits, are disqualified from our tender procedures.
 Our Communication on Progress document can also be found on our website.

-The UN recently launched new Sustainable Development Goals (SDGs).
+In 2015, the UN launched new Sustainable Development Goals (SDGs).
 These goals are accepted worldwide as driving sustainability.
 The section in our annual report on strategy performance describes our impact and the contribution we make to the SDGs that are most relevant to our business.

 Stakeholders and materiality

-In accordance with the applied reporting principles, this integrated annual report only covers topics considered material to our organisation.
-TenneT uses the materiality principle to determine which subjects to include in the report and which activities in the supply chain to take into account.
+In accordance with the applied reporting principles, this integrated report covers topics considered material to our organisation.
+TenneT uses the materiality principle to determine which subjects to include in the report and which activities and supply chain to take into account.
 Our corporate website (www.tennet.eu) includes additional information which was not considered material for integrated-reporting purposes.
-We defined the material topics based on stakeholder interviews, combined with our own assessment of the economic, environmental and social impact.
-The results of this assessment can be found in the section on materiality, including a comparison with last year.
+How we defined the material topics and the results of this assessment can be found in the materiality section.
+The fact that we report on selected topics does not mean we do not manage aspects that are not considered material to our business.
+Our activities and CSR policy are broader and are not limited to the outcome of the materiality analysis.
+For more detailed information, go to the CSR section of our website.

 Scope and boundaries

-The table below provides a clear overview of the material topics, their impact, our contribution, the boundaries and KPIs.
+The table below provides a clear overview of the material topics, their impact, our contribution and the boundaries.
+A detailed disclosure of our management approach on each material topic can be found in the CSR section of our website.

 |Reference||Why material?||What is the impact?||What is our role?||What are the bounderies?||Key Performance Indicators (KPIs)||Targets/ambitions||Unit(s) responsible within organisation|